VXGamez/LSteam/README.md

     `phone` VARCHAR(255) NOT NULL DEFAULT '',
     `activated` BOOLEAN,
     `token` VARCHAR(255) NOT NULL DEFAULT '',
-    `wallet` INTEGER NOT NULL DEFAULT 0,
+    `wallet` DOUBLE NOT NULL DEFAULT 0,
     `created_at` DATETIME NOT NULL,
     `uuid` VARCHAR(255) NOT NULL DEFAULT '',
     PRIMARY KEY (`id`)